By Mridula Dwivedi

-So, off we went after the breakfast on the trek route.
+So, off we went after breakfast on the trek route.
 We crossed a tiny stream and then the path started moving uphill.
-For the next 20 minutes it went gradually uphill and then for the next four hours it went steeply uphill.
+For the next 20 minutes, it went gradually uphill and then for the next four hours it went steeply uphill.

 Thus trudging for the next four hours we could finally see a structure that looked like a guesthouse.
 A few people nearby confirmed our opinion.

 I was so tired by now that Sesha offered multiple times to carry my small bag in addition to his but I refused to tell him that for this short distance I do not want to be reminded for a lifetime that he carried my bag!
 I managed to reach the guesthouse in one piece though very tired.

 And now I know the reason.
 We started from Mandi at an altitude of 750 meters (2461 Ft.) and reached an altitude of 2730 meters (8957 ft.) the same day at Prashar.

 I cannot find out the altitude of Bagi but the nearest town of Kataula is at 1380 meters (4527 ft.).
 Bagi must be slightly above it but not by much.

 We not only gained 1980 meters (6496 ft.) in a day but also must have gained a substantial portion of it by walking!
 No wonder I felt so tired.